TauferLab/NHANES-Analytics/README.md

 # Data

 1 Year of NHANES data is in `./data/`.
-This data and more years of NHANES data can be downloaded from the (CDC website)[https://www.cdc.gov/nchs/tutorials/nhanes/Preparing/Download/intro.htm]
+This data and more years of NHANES data can be downloaded from https://www.cdc.gov/nchs/tutorials/nhanes/Preparing/Download/intro.htm